synonyms: sorcery, black magic, white magic, magic, witching, witchery, wizardry; spells, incantations.

 Truth be told, you don’t even need that much.
 I’ll cover this in more detail in my next post—Everything You Need to Know About The Four Pillars of Witchcraft.
 Suffice it to say, the only thing you need to practice witchcraft is yourself and your intent.
 The rest is accoutrement.

-My idea for simple witchery is to develop a practice easily incorporated into daily life, your daily life, because consistent practice is the key to effective practice and what works for one witch doesn’t work for all.
+My idea for simple witchery is to develop a practice easily incorporated into daily life, your daily life, because consistent practice is the key to effective practice.

 Remember this; you will get as much out of your practice as you put into it—no more and no less.